gene-git/dmarc_report/README-mta-sts.md

  - tls-rpt
    Tool to generate reports from 1 or more emailed mta-sts reports.
-Similar to dmarc-rpt, the files can be email files (.eml) or the json attachments (plain or compressed) delivered as part of the mts-sts report. to directory specified by *inp_files_save_dir*.
+Similar to dmarc-rpt, the tool can consume email files (.eml) or the json attachments (plain or compressed) delivered as part of the usual mts-sts reports - and in directory specified by *inp_files_save_dir*.

 ### Interesting